 4. Specialized Warehouse Buildings

 Warehouses dedicated to storing specific types of materials that require special attention are called specialized warehouse buildings.
 Among them are art storage warehouses, oil, and chemical warehouses, automobile storage warehouses, whiskey wine storage warehouses, etc. To protect items from any damage or spoilage, industrial construction companies have to install highly developed facilities in such warehouses.
-In fact, storage of explosives like fuel is governed by strict regulations.
+In fact, the storage of explosives like fuel is governed by strict regulations.
 Because of the distinctive nature of individual businesses, these specialized warehouses are custom-built.

 5. Distribution Warehouse Buildings

-Bulk distribution warehouses are buildings to store large quantities of a single product.
+Bulk distribution warehouses are industrial buildings storing large quantities of a single product.
 They are often outfitted with conveyor belts, packing and shipping machines, and robotic arms.
 As the name implies, distribution warehouses are fundamentally used for shipping goods, so their location is crucial.
 Ideally, a distribution warehouse should be located near the middle of the country, equidistant to its buyers, or close to transportation hubs like airports, ports, and railroads.

 6. Truck Terminals